-My investment philosophy is to earn a good absolute return, regardless of how the market as a whole is performing, while managing downside risk.
+My investment philosophy is to earn a good absolute return, regardless of how the market is performing, while managing downside risk.
 This philosophy is implemented through the following:

-When greed and risk taking are prevalent in the market, my portfolio leans towards special situation investments.
-Special situations are investments that depend on a specific corporate action to be profitable.
-The returns for special situation investments are less correlated to the market and tend to hold up well during corrections.
-Examples include spinoffs, sales, mergers, bankruptcies, etc.
+When greed and risk-taking are prevalent in the market, my portfolio leans towards special situations.
+These are investments that depend on a specific corporate action to be profitable.
+For example, spinoffs, sales, mergers, bankruptcies, etc. The return’s in this space are less correlated to the market as a whole and tend to hold up well during corrections.

 I run a concentrated book of my best ideas.
 My hurdle rate for new ideas is the opportunity cost of reducing my current ideas.